Enkiro/rsschool-cv/CV.md

   * **Telegram**: https://t.me/enkiro
   * **E-mail**: evgeniy-fedorov@inbox.ru
 ## About me
 > You are always a student, never a master.
-You have to keep moving forward.
+You have to keep moving forward. © Conrad L. Hall
 ## Skills
   * **HTML**
   * **CSS**